Weekly surveillance testing requirement for employees

 Multiple emails and texts are sent throughout the week to serve as a reminder to participate in surveillance testing.
 If you have already participated during the week you received the message, no further action is required and you can disregard the message.
 If you have an appointment scheduled, you should still plan to attend your appointment resulting in compliance with the testing requirement and can disregard the message.

-Yes, students and employees with medical and religious exemptions from vaccination are required to participate weekly.
+Yes, employees with medical and religious exemptions from vaccination are required to participate weekly.

 How do I get out of this weekly testing requirement?

-The fastest way to be removed from the surveillance testing pool is to report your vaccination.
-You will be removed from the surveillance testing pool once you are fully vaccinated (14 days after your final dose) and your reported vaccination has been verified.
+The fastest way to be removed from the surveillance testing pool is to report your vaccination and your booster when eligible.
+You will be removed from the surveillance testing pool once you are fully vaccinated (initial dose(s) and booster) and your reported vaccination has been verified.

 What if I am on approved leave?
 Do I still need to take the test?